 For those of you who remember me going all out in 2015 on my Katy Perry costume, you already know that I freaking LOVE Halloween.
 And perhaps more than the holiday itself, I freaking LOVE the challenge of making my own costumes and have often come up with them last-minute.

-So when my friends asked me in 2016 to do a group costume inspired by Disney-Pixar’s Inside Out where each of us would dress up as one of the emotions (Joy, Anger, Disgust, Fear, and Sadness), we had tons of fun bringing them all to life!
+So when my friends asked me in 2016 to do a group costume inspired by Disney-Pixar’s Inside Out where each of us would dress up as one of Riley’s emotions (Joy, Anger, Disgust, Fear, and Sadness), we had tons of fun bringing them all to life!
+And as we all know from the movie, these kinds of bonding moments with friends make great core memories. ;)

+For my part, I chose Disgust — arguably the BEST character in Headquarters (and the only emotion I would put this much work into) — as voiced in the movie by Mindy Kaling.
 As you can see, we really got into taking our own spins on each one, but I tried to be as true to the original character as possible.
-It was just as much fun to act in character all night… with finding all the drinks, food, and other people’s costumes totally subpar to my expectations (it was all in good fun though, of course).
+It was just as much fun to act in character all night… with finding all the drinks, food, and other people’s costumes totally subpar to my high expectations (it was all in good fun though, of course — it was important to over-act and only focus on silly subjects, and I occasionally dropped in movie references such as being in charge of the console, how much I dislike broccoli, etc.).

 Putting it together really wasn’t that difficult at all.
 I found most of my supplies and makeup in inexpensive places and, thanks to my Prime membership, was able to get everything shipped to me just a few days before my friend’s Halloween party.
-I’ve listed out the individual details of each component of my costume below, but I also have affiliate links for you to track similar items online if you wish to bookmark this post (since I basically sourced most of it in person with a limited timeline, and that kind of limits your options — so if you plan to do this costume in the future, you’ll have ample opportunity to order these things).
+I’ve listed out the individual details of each component of my costume below, but I also have affiliate links for you to track similar items online if you wish to bookmark this post (since I basically sourced most of it in person with a limited timeline, and that kind of limits your options — so if your planning stages are more organized than mine, you’ll have ample opportunity to order these things).

 DIY Disgust Costume – Inspired by Inside Out